codedecay/trendingBot_2/README.md

 Further work
 ------------

-Note that the current code should be seen as a detailed description of trendingBot's approach, that is: a different way to face multivariate problems.
-The main goal of this repository (the structure of the code and even the user-friendly GUI) is helping anyone interested in getting a solid grasp about the potentiality of this methodology.
+The current code should be seen as a detailed description of trendingBot's approach (whose potential for growth is virtually unlimited), more than as a final version.
+Thus, the main goal of this repository (the structure of the code and even the user-friendly GUI) is helping anyone interested in getting a solid grasp about this methodology.

 Expected improvements:

 1. In the current code, the main focus has been put on clarity (i.e., code structure and GUI); although this is acceptable under the current conditions, it does not address the main problem of this approach (i.e., being too computationally expensive).
 Thus, a major issue to take care of is maximising the efficiency of the algorithm: firstly by making the most time-consuming part (i.e., combinatorics loops) as efficient as possible; and secondly by including some hardware-optimisation techniques (e.g., parallelisation).

-2. Even after performing the improvements in the previous point, this approach might not be fully maximised without the most adequate hardware.
+2. Even after performing the improvements in the previous point, this approach can be fully maximised with the adequate hardware.
 It should be noted that, since the first moment, trendingBot was expected to be run on clusters.

 3. Regarding the algorithm, the most important issues to be improved are:
-   * Combinations to create the fictitious dependent variables: a much higher range of variations for exponents and logarithms; it might also be worthy to include further scenarios (e.g., trigonometric functions).
-Further operations between variables should also be included (e.g., subtraction and division).
+   * Combinations to create the fictitious dependent variables: a much higher range of variations for exponents and logarithms should be accounted for; it might also be worthy to include further scenarios (e.g., trigonometric functions).
+Additional operations between variables can also be added (e.g., subtraction and division).
-   * Type of fit to relate the dependent variables and the ones to be predicted: at least, 3rd degree polynomial and logarithmic fits should also be accounted for.
+   * Type of fit relating the dependent variables and the ones to be predicted: at least, 3rd degree polynomial and logarithmic fits should also be accounted for.
    * Definition of valid trends: in the current version, this analysis is mainly focused on errors (i.e., current prediction with respect to real value).
 A solid outlier-detection algorithm should be included; additionally, the analysis of the corresponding data (valid predictions vs. real values) should consider a more reliable methodology than the current analysis of loosely-grouped errors, for example: a detailed sampling sub-algorithm.
    * Trend rating: although the current structure (i.e., list of weighted assessment factors) does not need to be changed, the number and quality of the factors being considered should be notably improved.
 Note that there is no factor taking care of outside-of-sample mis-behaviours, what might be very helpful to track over-fitting.
-For example: with a training set given by 1,2,3 -> 4,5,6, a fit delivers a good in-sample performance; but when 4 is input, the calculated value is -99.
+For example: training set given by 1,2,3 -> 4,5,6; fit delivering a good in-sample performance; but when 4 is input, the calculated value is -99.
 The current code wouldn't detect any anomaly here.

+In summary, the current version is certainly powerful but it does still represent a tiny fraction of what this approach can potentially deliver.
+That's why making it publicly available: helping anyone with the will, the knowledge and the **resources** to continue this development.